Mr-Jashan/Mr-Jashan/README.md

         <img src="https://github.com/Mr-Jashan/Mr-Jashan/blob/main/j.gif" align="center" style="width: 80%" />
     </div>
     <p>
     👋 Hey there, tech enthusiasts!
-I'm <b>Jashan</b>, diving into the exciting world of technology as a dynamic 4th year computer science student at <b>Thapar Institute of Engineering and Technology</b>.
+I'm <b>Jashan</b>, diving into the exciting world of technology.
+Graduated from <b>Thapar Institute of Engineering and Technology</b> in computer engineering.
     <br><br>
     💻 My passion lies in exploring the depths of tech and software development.
-I thrive on mastering various programming languages like <b>C++, Python, R, and more</b>.
+I thrive on mastering various programming languages like <b>C++, Python, and more</b>.
 I'm always hungry for knowledge, continually expanding my skill set to stay ahead in this ever-evolving field.
     <br><br>
     🚀 Currently, I'm immersing myself in the realms of <b>Azure</b> and sharpening my skills in <b>Power Bi</b> to keep pace with the latest emerging technologies.
 I'm actively on the lookout for internships and part-time roles to gain practical experience and carve my path in the tech industry.
     <br><br>